eGuard-lopow/eGuard_octa/README.md

 After reading through I2C and parsing the data, we send the latitude and longitude via LoRaWAN to the backend.

+### Temperature/humidity sensor

+The driver for the sht3x has been rewritten to support the integrated alarm mode.
+This makes it possible for the board to enter sleep mode and wake up by an interrupt driven by the temperature sensor.
+However, this was not used in the final application sinces we periodically wake up the board every 15 minutes.
+This means that for our appplication it would require less power to use the sensor in single shot mode and manually check if certain temperature or humidity borders are crossed.

+### Accelerometer

+The driver for the accelerometer is based on the already existing lsm303dlhc.
+Furthermore, support for the free fall detection has been added to detect falls from 10 cm, 40 cm or 90 cm.
+Support for the low power mode of the sensor has not been added since this is only of interest when using the lsm303agr on a frequency higher than 10Hz.
+10Hz suffices for our application.

 ### Fingerprinting

 ## Power Measurement

 ## Division Of Labour